yiming-liao/intor-translator/README.md

 <div align="center">

-A type safe translator that knows what to say and how to handle the rest.
+A modern **i18n engine** powered by a customizable, type-safe translation pipeline.
+Easy to adopt, modular at its core, and fully extensible.

 </div>